-- ▶ The vehicle must be on level, firm ground, secure from slipping. - ► Go into first gear.
-In the case of automatic transmission, change gear to "P" position. - ▶ Before jacking up the vehicle firmly apply the handbrake. - ▶ Prevent the vehicle from rolling away by blocking the opposite wheel with the wheel chocks. - ▶ Under no circumstances jack the vehicle with the fitted supports. - ▶ If a trailer is connected: Detach the trailer before lifting the vehicle. - ▶ Position the vehicle jack underneath the axle, not under any circumstances on the bodywork. - ► Never overload the vehicle jack.
-The maximum permissible load is specified on the vehicle jack's identification plate. - ▶ Use the vehicle jack only for lifting the vehicle briefly while changing the tyre.
+- Go into first gear.
+In the case of automatic transmission, change gear to "P" position. - Before jacking up the vehicle firmly apply the handbrake. - Prevent the vehicle from rolling away by blocking the opposite wheel with the wheel chocks. - Under no circumstances jack the vehicle with the fitted supports. - ▶ If a trailer is connected: Detach the trailer before lifting the vehicle. - Position the vehicle jack only at the mounting points intended for this purpose.
+See instruction manual of the base vehicle or the information in this manual in case the information in this manual differ from the instruction manual of the base vehicle. - Never overload the vehicle jack.
+The maximum permissible load is specified on the vehicle jack's identification plate.

-- ▶ No persons may be in the vehicle while it is is raised. - ▶ Do not start the motor while the vehicle is jacked up. - ► Whilst the vehicle is in a jacked up position, persons must not lie down under it.
+- Use the vehicle jack only for lifting the vehicle briefly while changing the tyre. - No persons may be in the vehicle while it is is raised. - Do not start the motor while the vehicle is jacked up. - Whilst the vehicle is in a jacked up position, persons must not lie down under it.

-- Do not damage the thread of the thread bolt or wheel bolt when changing the wheel. - ▶ Tighten the wheel nuts or wheel bolts cross-wise (Fig. 224). - ▶ When changing wheels (e.g. alloy wheel rims or wheels with winter tyres), use the correct wheel bolts of the correct length and shape.
-Otherwise the wheels may not be securely fixed or the braking system may not work correctly. - ➤ The use of wheel rims or tyres that are not approved for the vehicle can make it less than fully roadworthy; such wheel rims or tyres must be separately inspected and approved by an accredited test centre. - Do not replace wheels cross-wise.
+- $\,\triangleright\,\,$ Do not damage the thread of the thread bolt or wheel bolt when changing the wheel. - ▷ Tighten the wheel nuts or wheel bolts cross-wise (Fig. 226). - When changing wheels (e.g. alloy wheel rims or wheels with winter tyres), use the correct wheel bolts of the correct length and shape.
+Otherwise the wheels may not be securely fixed or the braking system may not work correctly. - Wheel rims or tyres that are not approved for the vehicle can jeopardize road safety and they must be separately inspected and approved by an accredited test centre. - \triangleright Do not replace wheels cross-wise.

-- ▶ Protect the vehicle according to the national regulations, e.g. with a hazard warning triangle. - ▷ Before changing the wheel, check the wheel rim and tyre size, the max. tyre load and the speed index on the tyres.
-Only use the wheel rim and tyre sizes stated in the vehicle documents. - > Further information can be found in the instruction manual of the base vehicle.
+- Protect the vehicle according to the national regulations, e.g. with a hazard warning triangle. - Before changing the wheel, check the wheel rim and tyre size, the max. tyre load and the speed index on the tyres.
+Only use the wheel rim and tyre sizes stated in the vehicle documents. - \triangleright Further information can be found in the instruction manual of the base vehicle.